odysseyindia/odyssey-tours/content/english/tim/itineraries/the-three-big-cats/_index.md

         content: >-
           The region around Bera is a beautiful combination of semi-desert countryside with dunes and ravines and beautiful large granite hill formations.
-This rock-strewn region is home to some of the more pastoral tribes of India such as the Rabaris (shephers/herdsmen).
-It is also the natural habitat for Indian leopards and your host at Bera is a keen leopard watcher.
+This is the natural habitat for Indian leopards, and your host at Bera is a keen leopard watcher.
 You can enjoy thrilling safaris in the early morning and late afternoon to try and get a glimpse of this elusive animal.
         date: ''
         etd: ''
         duration: ''